Nonsuch Bay RS Elite Challenge

 RESULTS OF THE 2016 RS ELITE CHALLENGE CAN BE FOUND HERE.

 Antigua Sailing Week held a new and exciting event on Pigeon Beach, Falmouth Harbour for the first time on Lay Day 2013.
 The event, known as the Nonsuch Bay RS Elite Challenge, is a one-day invitational one-design racing event featuring 24-foot RS Elite keel boats.
 Antigua’s luxury sailing resort and sponsor of Antigua Sailing Week, Nonsuch Bay Resort, is the sponsor of this exciting event which sees eight invited teams competing in the RS Elites normally based at the Resort.

 The Nonsuch Bay RS Elite Challenge offers top-quality racing for highly qualified skippers and their teams.
 Racing is held in close proximity to Pigeon Beach inside Falmouth Harbour where Nonsuch Bay Resort features a hospitality tent for RS Elite Challenge competitors and their guests, as well as providing delicious food for sale for what is expected to once again be hundreds of spectators.

 Racing is done in two preliminary heats of three races each.
 The two top finishers of each heat go to the final round which also consists of three races.
 All races are approximately 15 to 20 minutes in length, keeping them challenging and exciting to watch!

 Racing is expected to once again begin at 1 pm and the prize giving will be held on the beach at approximately 5 pm.
-The top prize provided by Antigua Sailing Week’s sponsor Nonsuch Bay Resort, is one week’s accommodation and use of all sailing equipment at Nonsuch Bay Resort, Antigua.
-Trophies will also be awarded to first, second and third place overall.
+The top prize provided by Antigua Sailing Week’s sponsor Nonsuch Bay Resort, is one week’s bed and breakfast accommodation and use of all sailing equipment at Nonsuch Bay Resort, Antigua.
+Trophies will also be awarded to 1st, 2nd and 3rd places overall.